top of page

 a.
 Total R&D by continent

 b.
-Company R&D, all sectors combined
+Company R&D in all sectors

 c.
 Company R&D in tech